h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_7_32_explanation.md

 | :---: | :------------------------: | :---------------------------: |
 | Benign ($C_1$) | 0 | 2 |
 | Malignant ($C_2$) | 10 | 0 |

+This loss function reflects the asymmetric costs in medical diagnosis:
+- Missing a malignant tumor (false negative) has a high cost of 10
+- Misclassifying a benign tumor as malignant (false positive) has a lower cost of 2

+Using the same formula as before, we calculate the expected loss for each action:

 For action $a_1$ (Classify as Benign):
 - $L(a_1, C_1) \times P(C_1|x) = 0 \times 0.3 = 0$